Ded Gjo Luli: Legacy

 Dedë Gjon Luli is most known for starting the revolution for the Albanians, which eventually led to later actions by Luigj Gurakuqi, Ismail Kemal, and Isa Boletini.
 In Tirana, Albania's capital city, there is a street named in his honor called "Rruga Ded Gjo Luli".
 In the village of Bardhaj in Hot, the rubble of his house, that was left in ruins after the war, was converted into a museum which represents his life as a hero to the Albanian people.

 An epic poem on his 1910–11 fight against the Ottomans was written by Gjergj Fishta.
+The canto, titled "Dedë Gjo' Luli," is the twenty-eighth song of the poem's thirty cantos and depicts him addressing his men and refusing an Ottoman pasha's demand for submission.
+An English translation appears in Gjergj Fishta, The Highland Lute, translated by Robert Elsie and Janice Mathie-Heck (London: I.B.
+Tauris, 2005).

 Death

 In September 1915, Dedë Gjon Luli, roughly 75 years old, was walking along a road in Orosh, when he was ambushed by Serbian or Montenegrin forces.
 Although there is another less popular theory of his death.
 It is said that Ded Gjo Luli went to secretly meet up with Gjonmarkaj's of Mirdita and that Mirdita's captain assassinated him.
 They say that the Mirditor Gjonmarkaj's along with Esad Pasha were on the Serbian side.